April 2026

 Is having a water birth currently an option in NHS Grampian?

 Yes.
-Birthing pool facilities are available at Inverurie Community Maternity Unit (from 29 Jan 2024), Dr Gray’s Hospital in Elgin and at the Community Maternity Unit in Peterhead.
+Birthing pool facilities are available at Inverurie Community Maternity Unit, Dr Gray’s Hospital in Elgin and at the Community Maternity Unit in Peterhead.
 The use of birthing pools at home births also remains an option.

 Could I have a water birth at home?

 Yes.
-NHS Grampian is absolutely supportive of caring for families during home births.
-The midwifery teams are more than happy to support families who are exploring the option of hiring a pool for their planned home birth.
+Home birth is an established service within NHS Grampian.
+The midwifery teams can support families who are exploring the option of hiring a pool for their planned home birth.
 Please speak with your local midwifery team if this is something that interests you.

 Why is the birthing pool in Aberdeen Maternity Hospital’s midwifery unit closed?

-In Aberdeen, we were pleased to return our midwife unit to its usual home in June 2023 following repairs to this part of the hospital to address water damage.
-Unfortunately, the repair work brought to light infrastructure issues with the birthing pool room which we are trying to resolve.
+In Aberdeen, we were pleased to return our midwife unit to its usual home in 2023 following repairs to this part of the original building to address water damage.
+Unfortunately, the repair work brought to light infrastructure issues with the birthing pool room.
+It has become clear these issues are extensive, affecting not only the pool but the pipework underground, the ventilation and the drainage for this room.

 Is NHS Grampian not fixing the birthing pool in Aberdeen because the preference is to save money?

-It is NHS Grampian’s commitment as an organisation to offer water births to families in our care.
-Midwives and the wider management team share the concerns regarding the impact of the lack of birthing pool facilities we currently have in Aberdeen and are doing everything they can to find solutions.
-Safety remains our first priority.
+It is NHS Grampian’s commitment as an organisation to offer water use in labour and birth to families in our care, but safety must come first.
+Midwives and the wider management team share the concerns regarding the impact of the lack of birthing pool facilities we currently have in Aberdeen.
+Following a detailed review of the costs, timescales, risks and benefits of reinstating the room, it was decided that doing so would not meet infection prevention requirements and would not represent value for money.
+We look forward to the new clinical space being ready and beyond that to moving into The Baird Family Hospital.

 Can families continue to benefit from a midwife-led birth with therapeutic support?